It’s often poignant watching my kids grow up.

 The whole point is to prepare them for the world and gently push them away bit by bit, little birds flying from the nest.

 I feel it’s important not to compare my kids to each other or to others, but to recognize that each of my children is a unique person with gifts, struggles, strengths, and room for improvement.

 I feel poignant and bittersweet as my eldest is now 18.
 And my middle daughter just turned 13.
-My youngest daughter is turning 12.
+My third child is turning 12.
 My son just turned 9.